Business Continuity with VMware Horizon

 Up to seven Connection Servers are supported per pod with a recommendation of 12,000 desktop sessions in total per pod.
 Multiple pods can be interconnected using Cloud Pod Architecture (CPA).

-For complete design guidance, see the Component Design: Horizon 7 Architecture section in the VMware Workspace ONE and VMware Horizon Reference Architecture guide.**ii*
+For complete design guidance, see the Horizon Architecture chapter of the VMware Workspace ONE and VMware Horizon Reference Architecture guide.**ii*

 Unified Access Gateway